-Footnote 2 - Bridge replacement to meet Vertical Clearance is not required; a Design Exception will be processed justifying the action to leave the bridge in-place.
+Footnote 2 - Bridge replacement to meet Vertical Clearance is not required.
 The determination to replace an existing bridge overpass to meet vertical clearance will also include a functional and structural evaluation of the bridge.

 Any new, reconstructed, or rehabilitated bridge structure will be evaluated for structure type, including the location of abutments and piers and length and width requirements.
-This evaluation will address future capacity needs of the NHS Arterial corridor, using a highway capacity analysis based on a 20-year design life, and will address all Controlling Design Criteria design values.
+This evaluation will address future capacity needs of the Non-NHS State Highway corridor, using a highway capacity analysis based on a selected future-year design life, and will address all Controlling Design Criteria design values.